 “The optimal replacement time frame is when you reach the lowest cost portion of the truck’s lifecycle, while also still maximizing the truck’s productivity,” Reid said.

-A lifecycle spreadsheet, such as the “E3 Annual Lifecycle Cost Tool for Fleet Managers: Example,” on the next page developed by E3 fleet, can help determine the optimal time replacement frame.
+A lifecycle spreadsheet, such as the “E3 Annual Lifecycle Cost Tool for Fleet Managers: Example,” developed by E3 fleet, can help determine the optimal time replacement frame.

 Numbers to plug into the spreadsheet include: